IBM/ibm-licensing-operator/README.md

 #### CreateContainerConfigError Marketplace Operator error

-In case of poblems during the installation of operator-marketplace, check the pods in the marketplace and their status.
+In case of problems during the installation of operator-marketplace, check the pods in the marketplace and their status.

 If you see the following error, note down the pod name: